 This ice cream recipe starts with a rich vanilla base, that I adapted from an old family recipe.
 It only needed a few tweaks before it was low-carb ready.

 I started by heating the vanilla mixture to the proper temperature of 170 degrees.
 It will thicken slightly.

 After it has cooked, it needs to cool completely.
 It is best to let your base chill thoroughly before adding it to your ice cream maker.
 Be sure to follow the directions on your ice cream machine when making your ice cream.

-Once the vanilla ice cream has churned, I stir in my chocolate chunks and then I layer in my peanut butter drizzle.
-Like you see in the picture above.
+Once the vanilla ice cream has churned, I stir in my chocolate chunks, and then I layer in my peanut butter drizzle.
+As you see in the picture above.
 That’s how I get the visible swirls when I serve it.

 However, if you want to save a step, you can just drizzle these ingredients in as the ice cream churns.
 It will still have the same wonderful flavor and texture.